 The best soundbar has more than one method to connect to TVs.
 HDMI inputs and HDMI ARC are the most desirable because they support 4K.

 However, TVs that don’t support HDMI can still use other methods like coaxial, analog, digital optical, and RCA.
 This means that most soundbars are compatible with most TVs, you just have to check the options.
+For instance, the JBL 3.1 Soundbar presents multiple connections for better connectivity.

 There are some higher-end features which may not really be for functionality, but for convenience.